Vamshi-Munukuntla/YouTube_Data_Gathering_Project/README.md

 ![Slide2](https://github.com/Vamshi-Munukuntla/YouTube_Data_Gathering_Project/assets/100301262/6c465e26-49a0-4f3c-98bc-53f74dc5449a)

-### 🛠Tools and Technologies⚙
+## 🛠Tools and Technologies⚙

 ![Slide4](https://github.com/Vamshi-Munukuntla/YouTube_Data_Gathering_Project/assets/100301262/21699c2b-c485-4df8-bd0f-7e2a956f694f)

-### Methodology
+## Methodology

-- Utilized the YouTube API, specifically the Channels, PlaylistItems, and Videos endpoints, to collect relevant data on channels, playlists, and videos.
+1. Utilized the YouTube API, specifically the Channels, PlaylistItems, and Videos endpoints, to collect relevant data on channels, playlists, and videos.

-- Utilized the Channels endpoint to extract channel statistics like total views, total subscribers, and total number of videos uploaded.
+2. Utilized the Channels endpoint to extract channel statistics like total views, total subscribers, and total number of videos uploaded.

-- Additionally, extracted the uploads playlist ID for each channel and then retrieved video meta data for every video from the playlist.
+3. Additionally, extracted the uploads playlist ID for each channel and then retrieved video meta data for every video from the playlist.

 ![Slide11](https://github.com/Vamshi-Munukuntla/YouTube_Data_Gathering_Project/assets/100301262/a845f854-856b-4131-9ead-6b41e80e4077)

-### 🧹Data Cleaning
+## 🧹Data Cleaning
-The API provides data in JSON format, with relevant information nested within dictionaries.
+1. The API provides data in JSON format, with relevant information nested within dictionaries.
 Retrieving this data required careful navigation through nested structures.

-The `get()` method was enmployed to handle potential errors, and `try` and `except` blocks were strategically implemented for error handling.
+2. The `get()` method was enmployed to handle potential errors, and `try` and `except` blocks were strategically implemented for error handling.

-Separate functions were created for Channels, PlaylistItems, and VideoIds to enhance code readability and facilitate error detection.
+3. Dedicated functions were crafted for Channels, PlaylistItems, and VideoIds to enhance code readability and facilitate error detection.

-### 🤕Exception Handling
+## 🤕Exception Handling

 Robust exception handling using try and except blocks for scenarios such as
 1. No API Key